sachin02-hub/IISC-Assignment/README.md

 Note:
 ```
-I have removed the output of the cells using the BBOX widget in the notebook since Github does not support interactive widget display, so if the output was present, Github displays invalid notebook if u try to open q2.ipynb
+I have removed the output of the cells using the BBOX widget in the notebook since GitHub does not support interactive widget display, so if the output was present, GitHub displays invalid notebook if u try to open q2.ipynb
 ```